DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 	- aurora borealis
 	- If we do this, we need more open levels and windows
 - Crystal Barrage spell
-	- Change the crystal model
+	- Change the crystal model / Get more crystal models in general.
+Not just for the spell, but also the rooms as well
-	- Also fire the crystals at different speeds and at
+	- Also fire the crystals at different speeds and at different times
+	- Have the shape of how they spawn vary a little

 ### Out-of-engine Updates